featbit/featbit-dotnet-client-sdk/README.md

 ```

 ### Offline Mode

+You can load feature flags from a local file.
+You can also export the latest flags values to your local file and use it as the data source when initializing the SDK.
+This feature is useful when:

+- You want to use the SDK in offline mode, especially when a desktop application is running without an internet connection.
+- You want to bootstrap the SDK with saved feature flags data to reduce the time to get the latest feature flags evaluation result.

 To use the SDK in offline mode, initialize it with a custom data source or a pre-configured local file.